BenediktWi/DIMOP_2.2/README.md

 ### Upgrade from previous versions

 Version 2.2 introduces a new `co2_value` column on the `materials` table.
-Newer versions may also require additional columns on the `components` table.
+Newer versions may also require additional columns on the `components` table, such as `connection_type` and `weight`.
 Because the example doesn't use a migration tool, you have two options when
 upgrading: delete the existing `app.db` file and let FastAPI recreate it on the next startup, or manually add the missing columns using `ALTER TABLE`